 Be willing to walk alone

 As a child, I remember being comforted by the song, One Set of Footprints in the Sand.
 It was a constant reminder to me that I was never walking alone, Jesus was always with me.
-Similar sentiments are expresses in Psalm 139, there is no where we can go that God is not already there, we don’t need to go high or low searching for him because he is always with us.
+Similar sentiments are expressed in Psalm 139, there is nowhere we can go that God is not already there, we don’t need to go high or low searching for him because he is always with us.